adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

         "type":"filters.outlier"
     },
     {
-        "type":"filters.smrf",
+        "type":"filters.csf",
         "ignore":"Classification[7:7]"
     },
     {
         "type":"writers.las",
-        "filename":"APPF-ground-smrf-allthepoints.laz"
+        "filename":"APPF-ground-csf-allthepoints.laz"
     }
 ]
-}
 ```

-Now, invoke PDAL with some custom options to `filters.smrf`.
+Now, invoke PDAL with some custom options to `filters.csf`.
 The set used here were obtained by trial-and-error - experiment and see what changes you get:

 ```
 pdal pipeline rpas-ground-allthepoints.json --filters.smrf.slope=0.1 --filters.smrf.window=30 --filters.smrf.threshold=0.4